Building best practice

 The Leading Places Programme is a joint programme to build and transfer best practice in collaborative leadership between combined or local authorities, universities and other local anchor institutions.
 The programme is owned by the Local Government Association, with support from HEFCE.

 Phase 1 of Leading Places involved six local area partnerships and concluded in March 2017.
 Phase 2 began in July 2017 and involves 15 local area partnerships.

 What is the programme?

-Kevin Richardson, HEFCE's Local Growth Consultant, and Tracy Allan, Regional Consultant at HEFCE, discuss the new project designed to help areas drive growth, re-design public services and strengthen the relationship between communities and academic institutions.
+Kevin Richardson, HEFCE's Local Growth Consultant, and Tracy Allan, Regional Consultant at HEFCE, discuss Phase 1 of the programme, designed to help areas drive growth, re-design public services and strengthen the relationship between communities and academic institutions.

 In many places formal and informal relations already exist between universities and their civic partners.
 But common institutional barriers and related challenges often make working in partnership harder.

 The Leading Places Programme uses Action Learning Partnerships (ALPs) to design and deliver practical solutions to priority challenge themes identified by local senior leadership groups.
 The issues chosen are ones where the existing knowledge base in local universities is inherently strong.